Looking for the best 80s kids’ movies? Today I’m sharing a round up of 1980s films that I think your children will love.

 1. The Goonies

 The Goonies is Steven Spielberg’s epic story of a group of misfits who embark on a treasure hunt to save their neighbourhood from evil developers.
-It’s a can’t-miss 80s movie because of the Truffle Shuffle, the gorgeous blend of coming-of-age drama and comedy adventure, and the little tear I always get when it comes to the line, “We’re all Goonies.”
+It’s one of the true can’t-miss 80s kids movies because of the Truffle Shuffle, the gorgeous blend of coming-of-age drama and comedy adventure, and the little tear I always get when it comes to the line, “We’re all Goonies.”
 Sniff.

 2. Adventures in Babysitting